VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables

-Although not stated in this form, Theorem 1 of \cite{Imamura2025} also implies a strong constraint on when super-additivity can happen.
-If all components $X_i$ are integrable i.e. $\E[|X_i|]<\infty$, then VaR super-additivity is equivalent to VaR additivity.
-Consequently, to construct examples of random vectors $\XX$ that are genuinely VaR super-additive, at least one of the components must be non-integrable.
-Our counter-monotonic example above shows this implication as the two Pareto II variables have infinite means.
-The converse, however, does not necessarily hold.
-Non-integrability is intrinsically a tail property and does not by itself guarantee full super-additivity.
+Remark \ref{rm:super-additivityImamura} therefore shows that, in order to construct examples of random vectors $\XX$ that are genuinely VaR super-additive, at least one component must be non-integrable.
+The counter-monotonic example presented earlier illustrates this requirement, as both variables possess infinite means.
+The converse, however, does not hold.
+Non-integrability is fundamentally a tail property and, by itself, does not guarantee full VaR super-additivity.
 The following example illustrates this point. \begin{example} Let \(\XX\) be a bivariate random vector. \begin{itemize} \item[(1)] Suppose \(\XX\) is counter-monotonic and defined by

 where \(X\) follows a Pareto Type II distribution with unit scale and unit shape.
 Since